 Another example: a couple in their late 30s are divorcing after 11 years of marriage.
 One spouse is the sole breadwinner; the other has stayed at home with their young children for ten years and does not have a college degree.
 It is likely spousal support will be awarded for a more extended period so the supported spouse can obtain training and education to establish a career that can support him or her.

 As you can see, spousal support can vary wildly depending on the circumstances.
-If you are curious regarding a California spousal support calculator, contact San Diego Family Mediation Center at (858) 736-2411.
-Come in for a free consultation, and we can discuss your particular case.
+If you are curious regarding a California spousal support calculator, contact West Coast Family Mediation Center for a free consultation, and we can discuss your particular case.